davygoat/simh-os32/README.txt

    DELETE filename	cannot use wildcards
    RENAME from,to       again, no wildcards allowed

-   Note: there is no COPY or TYPE (but see CSS below).
+   Note: there is no COPY or TYPE command (but see CSS below).

    Note: wildcards are '-' (multiple characters) and '*' (single char).